Posted by Donna Peng - Contact Author

 8. DVD player won't play some DVDs (like commercial discs)

 Whatever the problem is, the culprits and therefore the fixes are quite similar.
-Try the solutions below.
+Try the DVD player troubleshooting tips below.

 Fix 1.
 Check if the optical disc drive is dirty or broken